-12. GED Course Distribution GED slots are fixed in each department .
+15. GED Course Distribution GED slots are fixed in each department .
 Hence please see your departmental Course Breakdown Section.
-13. GED Retake If a student fails one or more mandatory GED courses, s/he will have to retake them within two terms of enrollment.
+16. GED Retake If a student fails one or more mandatory GED courses, s/he will have to retake them within two terms of enrollment.
 Students cannot graduate without fulfilling the GED requirements.
-14. Lab-related Courses In EEE and CSE programs, each lab-related course is a 1-credit course.
-15. Unexcused Absences Six unexcused absences in any course may result in a failing grade (instructors or HoDs may make other recommendations).
-Failure to attend other mandatory University functions on time or flagrant violation of the attendance policy may be grounds for suspension or expulsion. • 6 Unexcused Absences = Failure of a course!
-16. Punctuality ULAB takes punctual attendance of classes and mandatory university functions with the utmost seriousness.
+17. Lab-related Cours- es In EEE and CSE programs, each lab-related course is a 1-credit course.
+18. Class Attendance Policy Six or more unexcused absences in a course may result in a failing grade, at the discretion of the course teacher.
+19. Punctuality ULAB takes punctual attendance of classes and mandatory university functions with the utmost seriousness.
 If a student is perennially late to class, his/her grades may be reduced according to the class instructor's discretion.
-17. Code of Conduct Students must be in full compliance with the University's Code of Conduct (see page 45), during the entire period of their studies at ULAB.
-18. Subscription Collection Students must have the permission from proper authority (VC/ Pro-VC/Registrar) to collect money from ULAB students, faculty and staff for any purposes inside and outside the campus.
+20. Code of Conduct Students must be in full compliance with the University's Code of Conduct (see page 45), during the entire period of their studies at ULAB.
+21. Subscription Collection Students must have the permission from proper authority (VC/ Pro-VC/Registrar) to collect money from ULAB students, faculty and staff for any purposes inside and outside the campus.